If you put your rubbish out on time but we do not collect it, report it to us.

-Note that our rubbish collection teams work as late as 10pm, so please do not report a missed collection until after this time, even if we normally collect your rubbish earlier in the day.
+- wait until 10pm to report a missed collection even if we normally collect your rubbish earlier in the day

 How we collect your rubbish